Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 4.1 Labour Relations

 The Labour Relations Program includes the Federal Mediation and Conciliation Service, which promotes cooperative labour relations between unions and employers in federally regulated workplaces.
 This encompasses: banking; telecommunications; broadcasting; air, interprovincial rail, road and pipeline transportation; shipping; uranium mining; grain handling; along with workplaces in the territories, aboriginal public administration and some Crown Corporations.
 Through Section 70.1 of the Canada Labour Code, the service has responsibility for assisting employers and unions in the negotiation and renewal of collective agreements and the management of relations resulting from their implementation.
-Program activities include: mediation and conciliation assistance to parties to resolve collective bargaining disputes; dispute prevention skills training; facilitation services; grievance mediation; provision of advice to the Minister of Labour on a range of industrial relations issues; and mediation assistance to artists and producers in the negotiation of scale agreements under the Status of the Artist Act.
+Program activities includes: mediation and conciliation assistance to parties to resolve collective bargaining disputes; dispute prevention skills training; facilitation services; grievance arbitration and mediation; provision of advice to the Minister of Labour on a range of industrial relations issues; and mediation assistance to artists and producers in the negotiation of scale agreements under the Status of the Artist Act.

 4.2 Occupational Health and Safety